leesjensen/masteryls/README.md

 ### Markdown support

 There are lots of markdown libraries out there such as `marked`, `react-markdown`, and `remark`.
 However, none of them directly supported GitHub markdown which is what I want to target.
 So instead I am going to use the GitHub API for rendering markdown.
-This involves a two step process.
+This involves the following process.

 1. Download the target markdown.
 1. Render the markdown to HTML using the GitHub API.
+1. Adding mermaid support had to be done manual.

+### Added Tailwind for style

+Followed these basic [instructions](https://tailwindcss.com/docs/installation/using-vite) for using with Vite.